Alanas Chošnau: Biography

-Chošnau was born to a Lithuanian mother and Iraqi Kurdish father in Vilnius, Lithuania.
+Chošnau was born to a Lithuanian mother and Kurdish father from Iraq in Vilnius, Lithuania.
 The family—Chošnau with his parents and sister Greta—lived in Baghdad, Iraq until Chošnau's mother died in 1983.
 The 8-year-old Chošnau returned to Lithuania and was raised by his grandparents.
 However, his then teenaged sister was left in Baghdad with their father.
 Thus Chošnau grew up speaking the Arabic language and only later learned the Lithuanian language.
 Tragic family split was not enough for the destiny.
 The long lasting Iraq–Iran war separated Chošnau from his father and sister for a long time.

 Despite all of the difficult times and severe emotions, Chošnau established the pop music group Naktinės Personos along with Aras Vėberis in 1992.
 Chošnau performed as the frontman singer of Naktinės Personos over 10 years until the group split in 2001.
 During the Naktinės Personos national tour in 1997, Chošnau together with Aras and their manager got into road accident crashing his car and severely injuring the neck, which temporally paralysed both legs.
 Fortunately, after a long treatment and rehabilitation Chošnau fully recovered and returned back to the music.
 In 1992 – 2001 Naktinės Personos released 10 albums and 2 singles with multiple national awards the 'Band of the Year' and 'Album of the Year'.
 It was a truly successful band attracting up to 30,000 fans at their live concerts (Vingis Park, 1998).

 Since 2001 Chošnau continues releasing new style music and performing live as a solo artist proving another level of success.
 Chošnau released 7 solo albums until 2009 and then he made a break travelling to his fatherland Baghdad (Iraq) and Amman (Jordan) for creative and personal recharge.